Leadership - Innovation - Vision - Engagement

 - Favorite Teacher?
 Craig Jones, 3rd & 4th Grade

 - Favorite School Lunch?
 Thanksgiving Dinner

-- Favorite place to eat in Nebraska, and name someone famous sitting at your table?
-Steel Grill (Gering), Steak Nachos after a day on Lake Minatate, Chris Farley.
+- Favorite places to eat in Nebraska, and someone famous sitting at your table?
+Jimi D's (Omaha), & Windy Gap (Paxton), with Randy Savage.

 Megan has been with NASB since January of 2005.
 When first hired to assist with the ALICAP insurance program, Megan’s duties included monthly mailings to member districts, seasonal insurance projects such a Renewal and quarterly claim reports, maintenance of the ALICAP website, and distribution of all ALICAP safety materials and documents.
 In February of 2009, Megan attained the role of ALICAP Administrator, which was a position that included management of the ALICAP loss control program, serving as the ALICAP board of trustees’ secretary, and acting as the primary contact and manager for all of ALICAP’s membership.
 Then, in April of 2013, Megan’s position grew even more.
 Megan’s current role is two-part, Director of ALICAP and Director of Insurance Programs.
 Megan not only oversees and manages the ALICAP insurance program, but Megan also oversees the NASB Unemployment Insurance Program, along with maintaining all of the NASB’s insurance policies.
 Megan received her bachelor’s degree in Business Administration from Bellevue University in June of 2003, and is a 1999 high school graduate of Sterling High School, in Sterling, Nebraska.
 In Megan’s free time she enjoys running, playing volleyball, and spending time with her family and friends.
 Megan and her husband Brandon reside in Lincoln, and have three daughters.

 - Why do you do what you do?
 I believe in public schools ... and helping them in any way we can feels good!